 Other symptoms of thumb arthritis include:

-- swelling at the base of the thumb
+- swelling at the base

-- aching, discomfort, or tenderness at the base of the thumb
+- aching, discomfort, or tenderness at the base

 Before diagnosing thumb arthritis, a doctor

-- the level of pain
+- the current level of pain

 - whether there has been a prior injury

-According to the American Society for Surgery of the Hand, there is no medication available that can slow the progression of arthritis in the thumb.
+Arthritis is a progressive disease, meaning that it may get worse over time.
+No medication available that can slow the progression of arthritis in the thumb.

-- anti-inflammatory medications
+- taking anti-inflammatory medications to reduce swelling

 - avoiding activities that put pressure on the thumb